 In some cases, it’s essential to present a specific resume.
 As an example, when applying for jobs with the Federal Government, you will almost always need a special resume.
 Government employers aren’t interested in a fancy resume.
-They don’t want to be distracted from the information that’s on your resume.
-They want a standard, classic resume.
+They don’t want to be distracted from the information that’s on

 “You’ve probably been told that your resume is the most important document in your job search (and it is).
 But if you want to stand out from the competition, you need more than a great-looking resume.
 In the end, only qualified candidates will get called for an interview, and only those that know how to interview will get the job.” – The Best Resume Does Not Always Mean You Will Get the Job

-Although you can research exactly how to create this kind of resume from the Internet, it might be in your best interest to seek a pro who specializes in creating resumes for federal jobs (such as CareerProPlus).
+Although you can research exactly how to create this kind of resume on the Internet, it might be in your best interest to seek a pro who specializes in creating resumes for federal jobs (such as CareerProPlus).
 Professionals know all the nuisances involved and can help ensure you’re meeting the very strict requirements when applying for such a position.